Challenge Your Thinking While Making a Difference

 Process course material through guided questions and activities that broaden your perspective and build critical thinking skills.

 Partner with a local non-profit or community organization.
 Get an orientation to their mission, and support their cause with hands-on projects or tasks while earning service hours.
+All in-person service-learning projects will adhere to CTD and Northwestern University COVID-19 safety protocols, in support of CDC guidelines; see details here.

 Meet with government, business, and nonprofit leaders at the top of their fields to hear their experiences and path to making change.